 - Celebrate the Centennials: Beech Nut & the Rockport Public Library, Rockport Public Library, Wednesday, May 14, 6:30 - 8:00 PM.
 To celebrate the 100th birthday of both Beech Nut and the Rockport Public Library, architect Meg Barclay will give a talk about the history, architecture, and rehabilitation of Beech Nut.

 - Spring Bird Walk, Ducktrap River Preserve, Wednesday, May 21, 6:30 - 9:30 AM.
 Staff member Kristen Lindquist and Cloe Chunn of the Belfast Bay Watershed Coalition guide this annual bird outing along the Ducktrap River and into the forested uplands.
 Co-sponsored by the Belfast Bay Watershed Coalition.

 - Summer Solstice Walk*, Beech Hill Preserve, Friday, June 20, 6:30 - 8:30 PM.
 Celebrate the longest day of the year!
 Bring a sunset picnic, blanket and flashlight.

-- Fern Walk, Ragged Mountain Preserve, Thursday, July 10, 10:00 AM - 12:00 PM.
+- Fern Walk, Stover Preserve, Friday, July 11, 10:00 AM - 12:00 PM.
 Hildy Ellis leads this walk to identify different fern species.
 Co-sponsored by the Knox-Lincoln Soil and Water Conservation District.

 - Insect Safari*, Head of Tide Preserve, Thursday, July 24, 10:00 AM - 12:00 PM.
 Entomologist Kathy Murray leads a hands-on exploration of forest and fields in search of critters.